Where the page meets you: It is 2am. The browser tab is open.

 When the desire pathway settles

-A Sunday morning, communion.
+It is a Sunday morning.
 The bread comes around.
 The cup comes around.
 He lifts the cup, and his hand is steady.
 He is not rehearsing what he will say to her in the car about a headache he does not have.
-He drinks.
-He sits down.
-The service continues.
-He hears it.
+The version of himself he had begun to miss, in his own kitchen, in the dark, is returning.

 The seven sessions